iloveicedgreentea/jvc_homeassistant/readme.md

     name: { entity name }
     password: { password } (optional for non-NZ)
     host: { IP addr }
-    timeout: { seconds } (optional defaults to 3)
-    scan_interval: 15 # recommend 15-30.
-Attributes will poll in this interval
 ```

-If you set your scan interval too small you will get update errors because JVC projectors only accept a single command at a time so async is not possible.

-You can use the attributes in sensors, automations, etc.
+You can use the remote entity attributes in sensors, automations, etc.

 ### Adding attributes as sensors